xonsh/xonsh/news/path_warn.rst

 **Added:**

-* Added warning about huge amount of files in $PATH directories.
+* Added warning about huge amount of commands in CommandsCache.

 **Changed:**